The Olive Tree

 Being grafted into this tree should be and is a source of joy and assurance for all who are part of this tree.

 Notice that in light of the fact Israel, the Jewish people, were meant to lead Gentiles to God, it is now recognized that Gentiles can provoke Jewish persons to being jealous.
 Why?
 For a Gentile to have faith in Messiah, is to have faith in something Jewish!
 That a Jew does not have what is Jewish, is ironic, is what causes jealousy.

 It is therefore not a conversion for a Jew to accept Yeshua as Messiah.
 This is accepting something that has always been Jewish!
 But too, something that is meant to be for all Gentiles to have equally.

 Both Jew and Gentile, in faith, both are part of this olive tree.

 Let us know what you think about the Secret Place!
 Comment Form

-Read the Bible: KJV of Hebrew (Tanach) and Greek (Brit Chadeshah); plus other translations added as available.
+Read the Bible: MKJV of Hebrew (Tanach) and Greek (Brit Chadeshah); plus other translations added as available.